Chevrolet Engineering Research Vehicle: Suspension, steering, and brakes

 The interesting rear suspension permits independent action of each wheel.
 Vertical movements of the wheels are controlled by two links, in which the upper link doubles as the axle shaft; and a rod, rubber bushed on each end as the lower.
 A third link runs from each rear wheel hub forward to the frame to transmit driving and braking thrust.
 Variable rate coil springs unitized with direct, double-acting shock absorbers are diagonally mounted at each rear wheel.
 Adjustment provisions in the rear suspension linkage permit variations in camber and toe-in to facilitate engineering studies.
 Front suspension is independent with high roll center geometry, and also utilizes unitized variable rate coil springs and shock absorbers as in the rear suspension.
 An 11/16" stabilizer bar interconnects the front wheels.
 The independent rear suspension design became the basis of the 1963 Corvette Sting Ray suspension.
 So that weight distribution during tests shall vary little if any, two fuel cells of rubber construction and total capacity of 20 gallons, are located on either side of the "CERV-I" at approximately the fore and aft location of the center of gravity.
 Thus, the amount of fuel in the tanks at any given moment will have virtually no effect on weight distribution.

 Brakes on the "CERV-I" are similar to the HD type available on the Chevrolet Corvette.
 Sintered iron linings are used with fin cooled drums, and the brake drum webs are lightened by drilled lightening holes which also permit the flow of cooling air.
 The brake drums are cast aluminum with cast-in iron braking surfaces.
 The rear brakes are inboard mounted next to the differential so that braking torque is transmitted directly to the frame without influencing any of the rear wheel articulating members.
 Braking effort distribution is 57% front and 43% rear to take advantage of the superior braking characteristics of the weight distribution afforded by the rear engine type vehicle.
 The brakes may be actuated by either one of two pedals so that the driver may use either foot depending on the particular driving situation.
 An unusual brake master cylinder utilizes two pistons operating in series so that if either the front or rear brakes fail the remaining brakes can be actuated.

-The steering system features a high-efficiency re-circulating ball type steering gear of 12:1 ratio.
+The steering system featured a high-efficiency re-circulating ball type steering gear of 12:1 ratio.
 Steering linkage is forward mounted and is of a balanced relay link type.
-The overall steering ratio is a very fast 13.5:1 and only 2 1/4 turns of the steering wheel are required from lock-to-lock.
-Wheels are of cast magnesium alloy with knock-off hubs to facilitate quick changing.
+The overall steering ratio is a very fast 13.5:1 and only 2 1/4 turns of the steering wheel are required lock-to-lock.
+Wheels were of cast magnesium alloy with knock-off hubs to facilitate quick changing.
 Wheels of 15", 16", 17" and 18" diameters with rim width of 5½", 6", and 8" are used.
-The car is currently on display in Detroit, Michigan at the Renaissance Center on level A within the GM World display space.